candycode/candycode.github.com/_posts/2012-07-01-moving-to-jekyll-1.md

 the need to completely control the server side infrastructure and data, and the expertise to make services scale properly.

-The world wide web environment has evolved quite a bit since I started putting stuff on the internet on a _Geocities_ account back in 1997, and it is now possible to aggregate services from different providers to create professional looking and efficient web sites requiring minimal supervision.
+The _World Wide Web_ ecosystem has evolved quite a bit since I started putting stuff on the internet on a _Geocities_ account back in 1997, and it is now possible to aggregate services from different providers to create professional looking and efficient web sites requiring minimal supervision.